trudypainter/PageRankProgram/README.md

 # Readme

-\f0\fs24 \cf0 This python program applies Google\'92s PageRank algorithm to predictions for the most reportable event (MRE) of a story.
+This python program applies Google\'92s PageRank algorithm to predictions for the most reportable event (MRE) of a story.
 It includes two ways to visualize the story data and effectively organizes and analyzes results.\
 \
 Instructions:\
 \
 Before you run:\
-1. Make sure pagerank is saved in the same directory as the glove files and \'93reddit annotated\'94 folder\
+1. Make sure pagerank is saved in the same directory as the glove files and \reddit annotated folder\
-2. create a folder for results graphs \'93resultsGraphs\'94\
+2. Download glove files\
 3. BEST RUN IN JUPYTER NOTEBOOK\
 \
 Functions:\